Icahpv/cpnt200-a2/README.md

 - This assignment is awesome, I didn't think a framework could do this and create a blog from the scratch.
 I had difficulty figuring out how to add collections, I believe the collections I added are very simple and there's more to it.
 I have tried adding and taking out in my collections and it all just seem to break some code, I hope I could see more of this in action.
 - What I Discovered!
 If I publish entries, netlify will automatically create .md files to my contents, which is crazy!

+## Assingment 3 Review

+- [x]Configuration (20%)
+  - [x] Netlify CMS + Nuxt Deployed to Netlify
+- [x] CMS Content (30%)
+  - [x] Write 4 entries using two different collections.
+Can be sample content
+  - [x] Collections should have different fields.
+- [x] Nuxt-Content to Render your Collection Posts
+  - [x] _slug.vue file properly set up
+  - [x] Posts created in netlify cms render onto your website
+- [x] Code Review & Readme

+- I had a bit of difficulty getting my original repo to work so I used my 2nd assignment, I also didn't want to waste the content I added already, I hope it's okay.
+- Vuetify.js, I couldn't get this CSS to work.
+- Nuxt/Image - could not render images from my content to the slug files.
+I'm not exactly sure how to make that work, I tried v-binding but it's not working.
+- This assignment was a bit difficult for me, because there's a lot of back and forth to folders and if you are bad at naming convention, it's very easy to confuse things.
+I'm happy I made it work.

 ### Attributions